 - Central Chaweng – A lively and fun party area.
 I’d still consider it family-friendly (until 10pm anyways) but don’t be expecting peace and quiet.
 Restaurants spill out onto the beach and as the sun sets tables appear on the sand for dinner and the music goes up a couple notches.
 The beach is very nice here.
 Recommended Hotels: The Library (luxury/boutique) • Baan Chaweng (moderate) • Ark Bar (budget)

 - South Chaweng – The nicest stretch of beach in Chaweng with great sand.
 The only downside is that come evening the beach restaurants here feel pretty lame (like you’re dining at an all inclusive in Honolulu) – but the funner, livelier eateries of central Chaweng are only a 10 to 15 minute walk along the beach.
-Recommended Hotels: Centara Grand (luxury – great for kids) • Poppies (luxury – boutique hotel)
+Recommended Hotels: Centara Grand (luxury – great for kids.
+Currently closed for renovation, re-opening in 2020.) • Poppies (luxury – boutique hotel)